 What this site is asking is your help in (a) getting the, in essence, deforestation prevention law enforced, and (b) getting all other governments to pass the same law in their areas.
 Please help us save forests, by preventing the tobacco-related portion of deforestation.

 To fight this problem, here are four sample letters.
-"A" is to Governor Jennifer Granholm Engler asking her to have the State Police enforce the Michigan law.
+"A" is to Governor Rick Snyder asking him to have the State Police enforce the Michigan law.
 "B" is to Attorney General Mike Cox asking him to enforce the law.
 Each has the authority to help.
 As both the Governor and Attorney General are lawyers, the letters are written in "legalese."
 Sample letter "C" is to the State Police Director asking for enforcement.
 Sample letter "D" is different, and is for you to send where the government still ignores the tobacco-deforestation link.
 It is to be sent to the President, Congress, other Governors, and state legislators.

 Governor, State of Michigan